sefinek/Blacklisted-Emails/README.md

 https://raw.githubusercontent.com/sefinek/Blacklisted-Emails/main/blacklist/LIST.txt
 ```

-## Where can I get a preview of the content of spam emails?
+## Where can I preview the content of spam emails?
-Markdown files containing the contents of emails can be found in the [blacklist/mails](blacklist/mails) folder.
+Markdown files containing the email content are located in the [blacklist/mails](blacklist/mails) folder.

-## Warning!
-Exercise caution when dealing with emails from unknown sources.
-Do not click on any links within these emails, as they may lead to malicious websites.
+Be sure to avoid clicking any links within these emails, as they may lead to malicious websites!
-Verify the authenticity of an email before interacting with it to protect your personal data and online security.